 Expert eating disorder therapy that fits into your life

-Located in the heart of Chelsea, our outpatient service is designed to fit around your life, offering flexible, tailored care without the need for hospital admission.
+Our service is designed to fit around daily life, providing flexible, compassionate care without the need for hospital admission.

 Our approach to eating disorder treatment in London